p4pper/Fix-Intel-iGPU-500-Series/README.md

 ## Guide
 ### Step 1  - Grab your Monitor's EDID
 Extended Display Identification Data (EDID) allows your monitor to communicate its capabilities to your computer.

-There are many ways to grab your Monitor's EDID,
+There are many ways to grab your Monitor's EDID, Including:
 1. [Monitor Asset Manager](#monitor-asset-manager)
 2. [Windows Regedit](#windows-regedit)